data2health/leaf-edw/README.md

 ## Deliverables

 - Pilot Plan.
 A collaborative document between pilot site and Leaf team that outlines purpose and goals, scope, timeline, communication plan and feedback actitivies.
 We will achieve this by having bi-weekly chats with project management team and quartly chats with executive team.
+This deliverable supports the Leaf team and pilot site, enabling both to have a clear understanding, minimizing risk.

-- Open Source Licensed Leaf code.
+- Open Source licensed Leaf code.
 Clean and polished code available on GitHub with extensive documentation for deployment.
-This will be accomplished through our own trial and errors of publishing code and the deployment of Leaf on the UW infrastructure.
+This will be accomplished through expertise gained through the deployment of Leaf on the UW infrastructure.
+A well organized/define repository supports the independent deployment of Leaf at a CTSA site.

 - Evaluation Pilot paper.
 This paper will discuss and outline the accomplishments of implementing Leaf at 2-3 CTSA hubs.
+This paper will serve as an information source for institutions to deploy Leaf independently at their site and serves as a companion to the repository.

 - Leaf manuscript.
+This paper serves the purpose of gaining traction in the community and also serves as a way to educate the community on Leaf.

 ## Milestones
 View the project milestones [here](https://github.com/data2health/leaf-edw/milestones)